Emadmasroor/NonlinearDynamics-S25/Labs/Lab3.md

 2. Record (on the oscilloscope) five releases from the same spot.
 3. On the same set of axes, plot the two angles versus time using a color scheme that allows for a meaningful comparison between the five runs.
 There will be ten curves, so choose your line styles wisely.
 4. On the same set of axes, draw a 'phase plot' showing the two angles plotted against each other.
 There will be five curves on this graph.
+5. You are encouraged to repeat this for two other (visually distinct) initial conditions, but you can skip this if you don't have enough time.

 ### Predictability